yumauri/effector-storage/README.md

 ## `persist` factory

 In rare cases you might want to use `persist` factory.
-It allows you to specify some adapter options, without need to specify them in each `persist` call.
+It allows you to specify some adapter options, like `keyPrefix`.

 ```javascript
 import { create } from 'effector-storage/local'